fdemirciler/ai-data-analysis/backend/run-preprocess/README.md

 ## Deploy (sketch)

-From the repository root, run:
+From the repository root, you can deploy just this service via:

 ```
-./backend/deploy.ps1
+./backend/deploy-preprocess.ps1
 ```

-This is the only supported deployment method.
-The script enables required APIs, deploys Cloud Run `preprocess-svc`, deploys the supporting Cloud Functions, and ensures the Eventarc trigger.
-After deployment, you can run `./backend/test.ps1` for a quick smoke test.
+The script enables required APIs (once), deploys Cloud Run `preprocess-svc`, and ensures the Eventarc trigger.
+After deployment, run `./backend/test.ps1` for a quick smoke test.

+If you prefer a unified flow for all backend components, use `./backend/deploy.ps1`.

 ## Notes